atiliomf/atiliomf.github.io/_posts/2024-08-24-unexpectedmusic.md

 Unexpected Music is invaluable for anybody interested in making music, from the complete beginner to the seasoned musician.
 It includes:

 - An advanced, no-nonsense, and fully customisable ear and musical trainer.
-- A live-audio analysis tool, which allows you to "see" the sounds – great to train your voice or to play a song by ear.
+- A live-audio analysis tool, which allows you to "see" the notes being played around you – great to train your voice or to play a song by ear.
 - An innovative scale explorer, with countless scales in various categories.
 - A vast collection of chord progressions and a special interface to play them.
 - A musical sketchbook, to quickly record and develop musical ideas.